dailydrip/uhura/README.md

 ### Tests

-We use Rubocop for Ruby linting, stylelint for CSS linting, rspec for unit tests, and spinach for integration tests.
-You can run all four simply by running `rake` or indivdually with the following
+We use Rubocop for Ruby linting, rspec for unit tests.
+You can run them indivdually with the following commands:
-commands:

 * $ bundle exec rubocop
 * $ bundle exec rspec